CryShana/CryBarEditor/Documentation/Modding.md

 ### Example 1: Adding/Modifying unit
 Before we needed to export the entire `proto.xml` file and edit just a small portion of it.
 Now, we don't export anything, we just create a `proto_mods.xml` file in the SAME DIRECTORY as `proto.xml` is in --- this means `game\data\gameplay\`.
+(but you still could export the original xml files to check what is written in there, to know what you want to change or how the structure should look like.
+You can use this tool https://forums.ageofempires.com/t/v-0-7-resource-manager-age-of-myth-retold-bar-extractor/260136 to eg extract the Data.bar file in "Age of Mythology Retold\game\data" folder)

 - To add a new unit called `CoolerHoplite`, the file would have the following content:
 ```xml